This post may contain Affiliate Links. Please see my Full Disclosure Policy for more details.

 Homemade Starbucks Honey Citrus Mint Tea

-This recipe for the copycat Starbucks medicine ball tea (AKA the Starbucks coldbuster) will soothe all the colds and aches during the cold seasons.
-Serve it hot with plenty of honey to boost your immune system.
+This copycat recipe for the Starbucks medicine ball tea (AKA the Starbucks coldbuster) will soothe all the cold symptoms or aches on a cold day.
+A blend of two types of tea, herbal peach tea and green mint tea, it's served hot with lemon and sweeten with honey to boost your immune system.

 Ingredients